brsr/antitile/docs/conway.rst

 Conway defined a set of operations that could be performed on the Platonic solids to obtain the Archimedean and Catalan solids, and others added operators after him.
 Initially there was not much theory supporting operations on polyhedra, but [Brinkmann]_'s paper provides a framework.

 This text is an attempt to use Brinkmann's work to find ways to quantify, analyze, and expand these operators.
+In particular, it focuses on operators on that can be described in terms of a linear operator on the counts of vertices, edges, and faces.
+These linear operators can be used to examine the composition and decomposition of operations on polyhedra.

 Preliminaries
 -------------